 - Burton’s Weigh in on Rezoning – August 5, 2019.

-While Council has stated, in their proposal to rezone the land, that the land is undesirable for residential use, the previous owners wanted to build homes on the blocks but say they were frustrated by a range of hurdles involving Council.
+While Council has stated, in their proposal to rezone the land, that the land is undesirable for residential use, the previous owners wanted to build homes on the blocks but say they were frustrated by a range of hurdles involving Council and one of the four vacant blocks in Phillip Street was purchased in September for residential use.

 - Previous Phillip Street Owners Glad to be Gone – August 6, 2019.